Japhethca/simple_store/Readme.md

 - Create a `.env` using `.env_sample` and fill in all the environmental variables.

 - Start services by running `docker-compose up`

+- Visit `http://localhost:8000` to view site on your machine.